- Introduction and Drug Classification

 It is important to consult with the patient’s physician before starting or stopping current medication regimens, and it is equally important to have an up-to-date medication list at every doctor appointment in an effort to avoid miscommunication and the possibility of other dangerous drug interactions.

-Some patients may not respond to Aricept, and some others may not be able to tolerate the side effects.
+Some individuals with dementia may not respond to Aricept, and some others may not be able to tolerate the side effects.
 Some alternatives to donepezil include:

 The other cholinesterase inhibitors approved by the FDA to treat Alzheimer’s disease.
 These include Rivastigmine (brand name Exelon), and Galantamine (brand name Razadyne).
 Switching may offer some benefit or relief, but because these drugs are of the same class, they have similar mechanisms of action and side effects.